mengld/mengld.github.io/pages/posts/sponsorship-forwarding.md

 For open-source projects, [Open Source Collective](https://www.oscollective.org/) is a commonly used fiscal host on Open Collective.
 It charges a total of 10% transaction and hosting fees upfront.
 The important part is that it allows funds to be forwarded to other projects **on the same fiscal host with no additional fees**.
 This makes it a much better fit for the sponsorship forwarding use case.

-## Anthony Fu's Collective
+## mengld's Collective

-So, I came up with the idea of creating my personal collective: {Anthony Fu Collective}
+So, I came up with the idea of creating my personal collective: {mengld Collective}

 Where you can sponsor my work across the ecosystem, including but not limited to:<br>
 {Vite} {Vue} {Nuxt} {Vitest} {VueUse} {UnoCSS} {Slidev} {Elk} {Shiki} {TwoSlash} {ESLint Stylistic}